bryantp/soil-monitor/README.md

 # Soil Monitor

-Soil Monitor is a Flask server to help monitor the soil conditions for plants
+Soil Monitor is a Flask server to help monitor the soil conditions for plants.

-## Installation
+## Dependencies

 - Python 3
 - Pip